CristianLazoQuispe/ClusteringImageEmbeddings/README.md

 We use the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/), which contains images of cats and dogs of different breeds, in total 37 classes.

 I have created a dataset with embeddings and augentation to increase the number of images 3 times https://huggingface.co/datasets/CristianLazoQuispe/oxford-iiit-pet-aug-embeddings.
+I used ViT model to generate embeddins 'vit-base-patch16-224-in21k'.

 ![Dataset with augmentation](images_augmentation.png)